louMoxy/project-nightingale/content/blogs/my-as-my-life.md

 content = "We will try to keep these up to date on our “Events” page moving forward!<br><strong><br>Thursday 14 October, 13.00: </strong>How axial SpA can affect your feet with Dr Lindsey Cherry, Senior Clinical Academic at the University of Southampton &amp; Solent NHS Trust<br><br><strong>Wednesday 20 October, 12.00: </strong>Pilates ‘improver’ session with Ruth Larkin, Sports Therapist and Pilates teacher<br><br><strong>Tuesday 26 October, 10.00: </strong>Relaxation session with Ali Potter, Health &amp; Mindset Coach and Osteopath<br><br><strong>Wednesday 3 November, 13.00: </strong>Acupuncture for pain with Ian Appleyard, Research &amp; Policy Manager, British Acupuncture Council<br><br><strong>Weds 10 Nov, 13.00: </strong>Winter wellbeing with Colin Beevor, Matron and Senior Clinical Nurse Specialist, Portsmouth Hospital<br><br><strong>Weds 17 Nov, 18.00: </strong>HIIT exercise session with Josh Poole, Senior Physiotherapist<br><br><strong>Weds 24 Nov, 13.00: </strong>Women and axial SpA with Dr Helena Marzo-Ortega, Consultant Rheumatologist<br><br><strong>Weds 1 Dec, 18.00: </strong>Men and axial SpA with Will Gregory, Consultant Physiotherapist (Rheumatology)<br><br><strong>Weds 8 Dec, 13.00: </strong>Somatic movement class with Ian Young, Somatics teacher<br> <br><br>We have also embedded some videos below of a few of the recent sessions, in case you missed them!
-All are posted on the My AS, My Life website and YouTube channel, following the live session on Facebook." has_padding = true headerColor = "#F5A623" headline = "Here are some of the exciting upcoming Facebook live’s:" template = "1-column-text" textAlignment = "left" textColor = ""
+All are posted on the My AS, My Life website and YouTube channel, following the live session on Facebook." has_padding = true headerColor = "#F5A623" headline = "Here are some of the exciting upcoming Facebook lives:" template = "1-column-text" textAlignment = "left" textColor = ""